Edible Campus Program

 - Creative ideas for bridging social justice and farming/gardening communities.

 Please read all of the instructions for this program and the job posting carefully in order to ensure that you have the best chance of being selected.
-Submit a resume and cover letter describing your interest in the position to firstname.lastname@example.org by April 24th, 2017.
-If you are eligible for work-study, please note this in the cover letter.
-Work-study is not required, but is preferred.
+Submit a resume and cover letter describing your interest in the position to firstname.lastname@example.org by the deadline at the top of this posting.
+If you are eligible for work-study or the Monarch Scholarship Internship Program, please note this in the cover letter.
+Participation in work-study and/or Monarch Scholars is not required, but is preferred.

 Please email your resume and cover letter to Katie Maynard, email@example.com after having read the above information thoroughly.